manishbawa0048/demo-nodejs-app/README.md

 4. Deploy the image

-It is made by Manish
+It is made by Manish Kumar

 ## Notes